r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 Um, I don't want to complain, but I'm starting to get a little worn out here...

 **Chen Gong:**
-And we certainly can't have our Master running{(M) his /(F) her} magical circuits at full speed right now...
+And we certainly can't have our Master running[♂ his /♀ her] magical circuits at full speed right now...

 **Mordred:**
 The hell're you guys mopin' around for!?
 We're almost at the enemy's doorstep!
 Now's our chance to finish this!